-HOWEVER, When Doug and I began the discussion of “should we…” I had worries.
-Not the same ones as with Fischer but brands new ones because of Fischer.
-How would I deal with being sick for 14 weeks while my son was running around in all his toddler glory?
+How would I deal with being sick for 14 weeks while my son runs around in all his toddler glory?
 How would I deal with the fatigue?
 The weight gain?
-Obviously, plenty of women have multiple pregnancies and make it through just fine, but I didn’t care about how OTHER women did it, I was nervous.
-A few girlfriends of mine were totally honest “it sucks. you’re going to be dead tired” or “good luck, that’s all I can tell you” and I while I did appreciate the honesty, it just added to the concerns.
-(I remember when I asked a guy friend how his wife was handling her second pregnancy and their toddler son he responded “well, she doesn’t really have a choice.” great….)
+Many women have multiple pregnancies and make it through just fine, but I didn’t care about how OTHER women did it.
+I was nervous!
+A few girlfriends of mine were brutally honest: “It sucks.
+You’re going to be dead tired.”
+Gee, thanks, friends!

-I’m currently 26 weeks in and let me tell you the first 14 were no picnic.
-As this is my second go-around I’m going to share some ways that I’ve found to “survive” this pregnancy, either through my own trial and error or as suggestions and advice from friends and hopefully they’ll help you too!
+I’m currently 26 weeks in and let me tell you, the first 14 were no picnic.
+As this is my second go-around, I’m going to share some ways that I’ve found to survive this pregnancy as an already busy toddler mom.

-Honestly, I believe meal planning should be something every person implements regardless of whether they have children or not, it just makes life so much easier.
-I’ve been meal planning for a couple years now and tried to keep it up during my first trimester but between being too sick or too tired to cook what I’d bought for the week, therefore wasting food, husband and I decided to just take that time day by day.
-(I ate cereal most nights anyways..)
-However, by the beginning of the 2nd trimester I was feeling much more like my old self and spent Sundays creating our meal plan for the week and then shopping thus cutting out any stress or extra time that I DON’T have during the week trying to figure out what my family is going to eat that night! (more time for naps! yes!)
+Honestly, I believe meal planning should be something every person implements regardless of whether they have children or not.
+It just makes life so much easier!
+I’ve been meal planning for a couple of years now and tried to keep it up during my first trimester.
+But between being too sick or too tired to cook, I decided to just take that time day by day.
+However, by the beginning of the second trimester, I felt much more like my old self and spent Sundays creating our meal plan for the week.

-We have two…and yes, I use both of them.
-One that is small and cooks up just enough servings for dinner and lunch the next day and one that is HUGE (was a wedding gift from a mother who insisted there would come a day that I’d need it to cook a turkey at Thanksgiving..right..) and not only makes enough servings for dinner and lunch but also enough to freeze!
+We have two, and yes, I use both of them.
+One that is small and cooks up just enough servings for dinner and lunch the next day.
+And the other is HUGE and not only makes enough servings for dinner and lunch but also enough to freeze!
 THIS MACHINE WILL BECOME YOUR BEST FRIEND.
-Even during the first trimester when I was feeling so sick I was able to get everything going so that the boys had dinner ready that night.
-I typically plan to do 2 crock pot meals a week so that if Im feeling really tired I can throw everything in the pot and step away for awhile.
+Even during the first trimester, when I was feeling so sick, I could get everything going so that the boys had dinner ready that night.
+I typically plan to do two crockpot meals a week so that if I’m feeling exhausted, I can throw everything in the pot and step away for a while.

 Explore somewhere new

-Being active will certainly help you feel better (yes, even when you’re nauseous) and it’ll tire out your little one.
-So, take some time one day to go online and discover new places in your city or town that are suitable for play time.
-(Options could include nature centers, different parks, libraries, firehouses)
+Being active will undoubtedly help you feel better (yes, even when you’re nauseous).
+It will also tire out your little one.
+So, take some time one day to go online and discover new places in your city or town that are suitable for playtime.
+Options could include nature centers, different parks, libraries, firehouses.

 Call on your “Village”